It's always the smallest cities that store the most amazing attractions.

 This amazing place came into existence in 1978, before which it was just a marsh or a basin swamp.

-One of the best things about the park is that there are more than 70 campsites, equipped with electric and water facilities, which means you can make your Pensacola trip all about this wonderland!
+One of the best things about the park is that there are more than 70 campsites equipped with electric and water facilities, which means you can make your Pensacola trip all about this wonderland!

-Pensacola Lighthouse & Maritime Museum
+Visit the Pensacola Lighthouse & Maritime Museum

 Being the westernmost end of Florida, Pensacola is blessed with beautiful beaches.

-Attached to it is the Pensacola Beach Fishing Pier and Observation post, which offers picturesque views of the sea and is a popular attraction.
+Attached to it is the Pensacola Beach Fishing Pier and Observation Post, which offers picturesque views of the sea and is a popular attraction.

-Even after all these years, the fort still features intact camouflaged artillery bunkers, brick-fortified cannon placements, hidden passageways, ammunition depots and areas for food storage, among others.
+Even after all these years, the fort still features intact camouflaged artillery bunkers, brick-fortified cannon placements, hidden passageways, ammunition depots, and areas for food storage, among others.

-All of it can be experienced in the self-guided tours and ranger-guided programs they frequently organize.
+All of it can be experienced through the self-guided tours and ranger-guided programs they frequently organize.

 Craving delicious, quality seafood in Pensacola?